CodeYourFuture/Git-CLI-Coursework/README.md

 First, you could check the available places you could send the code to by using "git remote -v".

-Secondly, you should do "git push origin master" (assuming that is the correct place).

 On occasions, it might ask you to enter your username and password (but it shouldn't happen often).

-Third, to place all changes / files to the staging area, you do "git add" and then, you do "git commit -m + your message within speech marks".
+Secondly, to place all changes / files to the staging area, you do "git add" and then, you do "git commit -m + your message within speech marks".

-Finally, you would enter "git push".
+Finally, you would enter "git push" (or "git push origin master" -assuming that is the correct place).

 3. What does the -m in a Git commit command mean or do?